jits1998/sdoosa-algo-trade-python/README.md

+Major architectural and other changes here.
+The below videos may not work.

 # sdoosa-algo-trade-python

 This project is mainly for newbies into algo trading who are interested in learning to code their own trading algo using python interpreter.